Dynamic Exercise Therapy Treatment

 You will then be asked to perform a mixture of postures, motions and training patterns (dynamic assessment), to help us gain information and understand your posture and movement capacity, and then interpret this in regards to your presenting complaint, and goals.
 Identifying key links in your case.

 If required, additional examination, and questioning will take place.
-A diagnosis will then be discussed, and if appropriate at this point, treatment will begin.
+A diagnosis will then be discussed, respecting and including any possible related past sports injury, and if appropriate at this point, treatment will begin.

 After dynamic treatment intervention, you will be re-assessed to ensure efficacy, and optimize, the development of therapeutic strategies, for precision care and training.

-Guidance for aftercare will be provided, which assists by aiding to establish and prioritise training components, which can be initiated independently.
+Guidance for aftercare will be provided, which assists by aiding to establish and prioritise training components, and will be case specific.
+For example, a person with a sports injury, who is in need of pain control and physical rehabilitation, may require a different training intensity and dynamic exercise therapy programme, compared to someone with purely a sports performance focus, which can be initiated independently.
 As an adjunct in achieving your goals.

 During this process and any subsequent treatments, you are welcome to have another adult individual present, to act as a supportive chaperone, if required.

 The Initial Consultation (First Dynamic Exercise Therapy Consultation) will last 45 minutes, and all follow up appointments for treatment will last 30 minutes, unless a 60 minutes treatment is required.